Poluectova/hello-world/README.md

 # hello-world

-Two roads diverged in a yellow wood,
+Two дороги diverged in a yellow wood,
 And sorry I could not travel both
 And be one traveler, long I stood
 And looked down one as far as I could